jorondo1/misc_scripts/init_ip34.md

 # Log onto ip34

-# User's group identification
+Using your shell, log onto ip34:

+	ssh your_digital_alliance_username@ip34.ccs.usherbrooke.ca

-Each time you log in, you must run this command.
+Each time you log onto ip34, *you must* run the following command.

+	newgrp def-ilafores
 Otherwise, any file you create will only be readable and writable by you.

-	newgrp def-ilafores

-# Once in a lifetime
+# Initial setup
 echo umask 007 >> ~/.bashrc
 echo export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6 >> ~/.bashrc
 echo module use $MUGQIC_INSTALL_HOME/modulefiles  >> ~/.bashrc